Yussuf12345/Cooking-a-meal-at-home/README.md

 We used C# programming language, Unity engine for the UI, Jira for the product backlog, Firebase for backend development, GitHub for version control, and Lucid chart for the UML and system architecture.

-This project is under a CC0 license, More details: License: https://creativecommons.org/public-domain/cc0
+This project is under a CC0 license, More details: https://creativecommons.org/public-domain/cc0

 The project contains a UI file that is hidden due to its license, therefore, for the porject to work as intended, the UI elements will need be assigned in mainscene scene.